Educate for Service. Engineer for Society.

 All of our engineering students complete at least one real-world project for a community client, and have other opportunities to impact society.
 We partner on engineering projects with local non-profits, students in developing nations in Africa, the Center for Civic and Community Engagement, and the Social Enterprise Institute.

-Jake Evans, Buck Kauffman, and David Good created a prototype vest to help in the physical therapy of a 3-year-old by with cerebral palsy.
+Jake Evans, Buck Kauffman, and David Good created a prototype vest to help in the physical therapy of a 3-year-old boy with Cerebral Palsy.

 At Elizabethtown, we have a small student body taught by eight professors, plus two adjunct faculty with a wealth of professional experience, a full-time physics research scientist, and a full-time fabrication technician.
 This allows you to have personal attention in the classroom and on projects to ensure you understand the material.